neil-morrison44/MiSTer_tty2pico/arduino/README.md

 * It's about 20-30% slower for data reads than mainline SdFat v2

 This is currently used for flash and SD card filesystem access. **Consider a microSD only build using SdFat v2 until the performance issues can be addressed.**

+**Remove Arduino String dependency**

+Replace instances of Arudino `String` with `std::string` or `const char *`.

+**Refactor Display Logic**

+Display logic is in a bunch of global methods and tracking variables.
+We can make this more flexible by creating a base `Scene` class (or whatever naming) and then extend for each type of display logic, like `PngScene`, `GifScene`, `InfoScreenScene`, etc. This base display class has a static reference to the `TFT_eSprite` used as the display buffer, then we keep whatever `Scene` subclass in memory while it's used.
+This should allow easier composing of complex display sequences and transitions between display states.